UCDavisLibrary/ava/digitizing_ava_boundaries.md

         git pull upstream master
     ```

-In the event that your fork gets too messy, you can do a **hard reset** to remove everything from your fork and replace it with what is on the UC Davis AVA repository.
+***When things go wrong*** In the event that your fork gets too messy (such as you have too many differences in your fork and you can't sort it out), you can do a **hard reset** to remove everything from your fork and replace it with what is on the UC Davis AVA repository.
 1. Copy any data you've been working on into a folder not affected by git.
 2. Run a few lines of code to reset your repository:
     1. The first time you'll need to set an upstream repository for your fork: